lhcb/starterkit/_posts/2016-11-01-starterkit-autumn-2016.md

 Thank you, helpers!

-Last, but by no means least, a huge thank you to **Svende Braun** for organising the social event.
+Last, but by no means least, a huge thank you to **Svende Braun** and **Lorenzo Capriotti** for organising the social event.
 Svende took on a huge burden but couldn't have done better.
 The night ended with everyone merry, full, and with good memories.
-Thank you Svenda!
+Thank you Svenda and Lorenzo!

 Here's a photo of some of the teachers and helpers at the social event.

 ![Some Starterkit 2016 teachers and helpers at the social event]({{ site.baseurl }}/img/2016-11/social_teachers_helpers.jpg)

+## Lessons

+The [first-analyis-steps][first-ana-steps] repository is the core of the workshop, as well as serving as year-round reference material.
+Since [last time]({{ site.baseurl }}{% post_url 2015-11-10-starterkit-run2 %}), these people have contributed to the repository, along with the people above, and we can't thank them enough for their time:

+* Sarah Beranek
+* Joel Closier
+* Pieter David
+* Christophe Haen
+* Tim Head
+* Maurizio Martinelli
+* Henry Schreiner
+* Konstantin Schubert
+* Mark Smith

+Please keep those pull requests coming; we have [lots to do][first-ana-issues]!

 ## Wrap up